HotDB-Community/hotdb-documents/docs/en/latest/introduce.md

 **High Performance**

-The single node throughput of compute node can reach more than 100000 TPS and 300000 QPS, and the concurrency number can reach 4096 or above.
+The throughput of compute node can reach more than 100000 connection amount, 100000 concurrency amount, 100000 TPS and 300000 QPS.

 ## Core Functions